 Besides the sensor, the CPI range of G403 Hero 25K is exceptional.
 It has a higher CPI range of 25,600 for an excellent tracking speed.
 The movement of the cursor is smooth and precise, which makes the palm grip experience more satisfying.
-Owing to the sensor and large DPI value, it is the best palm grip mouse in the competition.
+Owing to the sensor and large DPI value, it is the perfect palm grip mouse in the competition.

 Overall, Logitech G403 Hero 25K is an excellent choice if you want an ergonomically designed palm grip gaming mouse.
 It is best for lightweight and MMO gaming due to its high pooling rate and adjustable DPI.
 The low click latency and small lift-off distance make it the perfect choice for a smooth and lag-free gaming experience.